-Immediately the pages are found by search engines, they decode the codes from them and get some chosen parts of them stored in massive databases where they would be easily recalled anytime they are needed for a search query.
-To execute the difficult operation of storing numerous pages that can be reached in in a few seconds, companies operating search engines have built datacentres across the world.
+Immediately the pages are found by search engines and from there decoded, and then some chosen parts of them are stored in massive databases where they are easily recalled anytime they are needed for a search query.
+To execute the difficult operation of storing numerous pages that can be reached in a few seconds, companies operating search engines have built data centers across the world.

 How is popularity and relevance judged by search engines?

 Relevance to a search engine does not only mean finding the right words on a page.
 That was during the early days of the web.
-Then, search engines only checked for the right words on a page and that made the results provided to be of limited value, but today, web gurus have found better techniques of matching results to queries.
+Back then, search engines only checked for the right words on a page, but this caused the results provided to be of limited value, Today, web gurus have found better techniques of matching results to queries.
 In this current age of the web, a lot of factors can influence relevance, and we will explain all the important factors in this guide.

-Search engines hold the believe that the more popular a site, document, or page is, the more valuable the information it houses would be.
+Search engines operate under the belief that the more popular a site, document, or page is, the more valuable the information it houses would be.
 The assumption is fair, judging from the satisfaction of users with search results.

 The process of judging relevance and popularity is not manual.
 The search engines use algorithms (mathematical equations) to separate the crops from the weed (relevance), and to rank the crops on the basis of their quality (popularity).

-Often, these mathematical equations comprise hundreds of variables which are called “ranking factors.”
+Often, these mathematical equations incorporate hundreds of variables which are called “ranking factors.”

-You can deduce that to search engines, the most popular and relevant page for the search “universities” is Ohio state’s while Harvard’s is less popular/relevant.
+In this example, you can deduce that according to search engines, the most popular and relevant page for the search “universities” is Ohio state’s while Harvard’s is less popular/relevant.